myerberg/myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/README.md

 ### Fluoridation and Tooth Loss
 <div class="centered-content" style="text-align:center;">
 <img src="https://myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/assets/images/fluoridation_coverage_vs_no_tooth_loss_linear.png" width="1000" />
 <h4 style="color:#B5E853; margin: 0.5em 0 0;">The graph illustrates a linear relationship between fluoridation coverage and no tooth loss among U.S. adults, displaying a very weak correlation (R = 0.024, R² = 0.001).
-The p-value of 0.003, while still indicating statistical significance, suggests that the predictive power of fluoridation on tooth retention is relatively small compared to previous models with p-values of less than 0.001.</h4>
+The p-value of 0.003, while still indicating statistical significance, suggests that the predictive power of fluoridation on tooth retention is smaller than the predictive power of other models on this page with p-values of less than 0.001.</h4>
 </div>

 <br/><br/>

 <div class="centered-content" style="text-align:center;">
 <img src="https://myerberg.github.io/AdvancedDataScience/USChronicDiseaseIndicators/assets/images/fluoridation_coverage_vs_no_tooth_loss_poly.png" width="1000" />
-<h4 style="color:#B5E853; margin: 0.5em 0 0;">The polynomial model reveals an increased but still weak correlation between fluoridation coverage and no tooth loss among U.S. adults (R = 0.094, R² = 0.009), compared to the linear model.
-Despite the higher R and R² values, the significant p-value of 0.003 indicates the relationship, although statistically valid, explains a small proportion of the variance in adult tooth retention rates.</h4>
+<h4 style="color:#B5E853; margin: 0.5em 0 0;">The polynomial model reveals an increased but still weak correlation between fluoridation coverage and no tooth loss among U.S. adults (R = 0.094, R² = 0.009) compared to the linear model.
+Despite higher R and R² values, the p-value of 0.003 indicates the relationship, although statistically valid, explains a smaller proportion of the variance in adult tooth retention rates than the variance predicted by other models with p < 0.001.</h4>
 </div>

 <br/><br/>